Characterization of Logarithmic Fekete Critical Configurations of at Most Six Points in All Dimensions: Acknowledgements

 \section{Acknowledgements}

 We thank Pedro Raigorodsky and Carlos Beltr\'an for useful discussions during the completion of this work.
 We thank ClusterUY for the infrastructure for the numerical experiments.
 Mat\'ias Vald\'es acknowledges support from a PhD grant from Agencia Nacional de Investigaci\'on e Innovaci\'on (ANII) and Comisi\'on Acad\'emica de Posgrado (CAP).
 Leandro Bentancur acknowledges support from a PhD grant from CAP.
-Marcelo Fiori and Mauricio Velasco were partially supported by ANII grant FCE-1-2023-1-176172. {We thank the reviewers and the Editor for their constructive feedback, which contributed to an improved revised manuscript.}
+Marcelo Fiori and Mauricio Velasco were partially supported by ANII grant FCE-1-2023-1-176172.
+We are grateful to the reviewers and handling Program Committee members of ISSAC 2025 Conference for their constructive feedback, which contributed to an improved revised manuscript.
+We also thank the reviewers and the Editor of the Journal of Symbolic Computation for their positive evaluation and helpful remarks.